wzhengsen/LuaOOP/README_EN.md

 end

 local p1 = Point.new(1,2);
+-- The members of the table type are deep-copied and the members of the object are not equal to the members of the class. assert(p1.data ~= Point.data);
+assert(p1.data.others ~= Point.data.others);

 local p2 = Point.new();
 p1:PrintXY();-- x = 1 y = 2
 p2:PrintXY();-- x = 0 y = 0